 - Length of interviews

 - Reasons given for leaving

-By comparing these analytics to other similar companies, it’s possible to see what changes you should make to recruit potential employees.
+Comparing these analytics to similar companies makes it possible to see what changes you should make to recruit potential employees.